Screenshot of Impaler

 • the “nice” C# features such as LINQ would generate garbage

-• I didn’t like ECS, prefabs, or the approach to instantiating game objects
+• I didn’t like components, prefabs, or the approach to instantiating game objects

 • it felt very object-oriented vs. data-oriented (with state and logic mixed)